-7.5 Following the recent Sweetman judgement, it is not permissible to take account of measure intended to avoid or reduce the harmful effects of the plan on the River Wye SAC and Wye Valley and Forest of Dean Bat sites SAC at this final screening stage.
+7.5 Following the recent Sweetman judgement, it is not permissible to take account of measure intended to avoid or reduce the harmful effects of the plan on the River Wye SAC and Wye Valley Woodlands are at the final screening stage.
 Any likely significant effects would require an Appropriate Assessment to be required.